Lipit-Ishtar

-Lipit-Ishtar (Akkadian: Lipit-Ištar; c.
-1934-1924 BC (MC) was the 5th king of the First Dynasty of Isin, according to the Sumerian King List (SKL).
-Also according to the SKL: he was the successor of Išme-Dagān.
-Ur-Ninurta then succeeded Lipit-Ištar.
-Some documents and royal inscriptions from his time have survived, however, Lipit-Ištar is mostly known due to the Sumerian language hymns that were written in his honor, as well as a legal code written in his name (preceding the famed Code of Hammurabi by about 100 years)—which were used for school instruction for hundreds of years after Lipit-Ištar's death.
-The annals of Lipit-Ištar's reign recorded that he also repulsed the Amorites.
+Lipit-Ishtar (Akkadian: 𒇷𒁉𒀉𒁹𒁯, Lipit-Ištar; died c.
+1924 BC) was the 5th king of the First Dynasty of Isin, according to the Sumerian King List.
+The King List notes that he was the son of Ishme-Dagan, and was succeeded by Ur-Ninurta.
+Some documents and royal inscriptions from his time have survived, however, Lipit-Ishtar is mostly known due to the Sumerian hymns that were written in his honor, as well as a legal code written in his name (preceding the famed Code of Hammurabi by about 100 years)—which were used for school instruction for hundreds of years after Lipit-Ishtar's death.
+The annals of Lipit-Ishtar's reign recorded that he also repulsed the Amorites.

+He died when the king of neighboring Larsa, Gungunum attacked the kingdom of Isin.